 WHAT ARE THE OBLIGATIONS OF PARTICIPANTS?

-– To be able to participate in all three seminars (Serbia, Albania, Bosnia and Herzegovina)
+– To be able to participate in all three seminars (Albania, Bosnia and Herzegovina, and Serbia)

 – To work with their teams on the projects and cooperate with the team through Facebook Group

-– To plan Skype meetings with the team
+– To plan online meetings with the team

 – To send necessary materials to the mentor for meetings